janosgyerik/writing-markdown-well/README.md

 ### Semantic correctness

-A document should have only one title.
+A document should have a title.
+And only one title.
 The obvious formatting style for that is H1.
 Avoid multiple H1 headings within the same document.

-A document often has multiple sections.
+A document may have multiple sections.
 The obvious formatting style for section headers is H2.

 A document should have headings ordered by their levels,